NYPL/metadata-documentation/metadata/element/title.md

 ## Guidelines
 - If a title appears on the resource, transcribe it into a title field
-- If no title appears on the resource, devise a unique and descriptive title based on the division's preferred content standard
+- If no title appears on the resource, devise a unique and descriptive title
     - Briefly describe the nature of resource, e.g. a map, or the subject of the resource, or both
     - Choice and format of title elements should be governed by the relevant [content standard](/metadata-documentation/metadata/guidelines/#content-standards)
     - Use [inclusive descriptive practices](/metadata-documentation/metadata/guidelines/#inclusive-and-reparative-description)